 CP7 researcher Ludovic Gustafsson Coppel presented the CP7.0 project at the Norwegian Paper and Fibre Research Institute (PFI) in Trondheim.
 PFI is an independent research institute within wood fibre, pulp, paper, new biobased materials and biofuels.
 For more details please click here.

-We are happy to announce that five abstracts submitted at AIC 2013 by fellow researchers in this project have been accepted.
+We are happy to announce that 11 abstracts submitted at EI 2014 by fellow researchers in this project have been accepted.
 Full papers will soon be submitted for the conference.
-For details please click here.
+For more details please click here.

 CP7 researcher Steven Le Moan presented his work at the ICIP conference in Melbourne, Australia in September, 2013.
 His publication at ICIP introduces a new strategy for spectral image quality assessment based on modified existing full-reference color image-difference measure.
 The title of his research paper published is ‘Evaluating the perceived quality of spectral images’.

 CP7 researcher Radovan Slavuj presented his work at the IARIGAI 2013 conference recently held in Chemnitz, Germany.
 His publication at IARIGAI 2013 talks about spectral printing models that can be used in printing and two halftone models which can implemented during spectral printing.
 The title of his research paper published is ‘Review and analysis of spectral characterisation models and halftoning for multi-channel printing’.

 Melissa Olen has recently returned from the IMPACT8 International Printmaking Conference in Dundee, Scotland.
 Apart of the panel discussion “Transversing Print Media”, Melissa discussed her research on “Artist influenced approaches for colour reproduction in inkjet printing”.
 For more details please click here.